 DAY 1: ARRIVAl AT PARO

-Whatever route you take in arriving to this beautiful country, let’s start your journey from the breathtaking Paro.
-Paro is a small town surrounded by valley and breathtaking landscape.
+Whatever route you take in arriving at this beautiful country, let’s start your journey from the breathtaking Paro.
+Paro is a small town surrounded by a valley and breathtaking landscape.
 The famous cover poster of hilltop monastery you see in glossy Bhutan tour package is located in Paro.

 I suggest check-in to Kamsum Hotel (3.3 Km from Paro Airport).
 This hotel is at one of the best locations in the town.
 The hotel is very close to some of the popular tourist attraction in Paro.

 LATER THAT DAY